tokio-rs/mio/doc/getting-started.md

 ```

 The socket which caused the notification is identified by the token passed to the
 handler function.
-So far we've only created a single socket: the
+So far we've only created a single socket, the
 `server` socket.
 So we simply ensure that the only token passed to our handler
-is the `server` socket by matching against the `SERVER` `Token` which was
+is the `SERVER` `Token` which was associated with the `server` socket by the
-associated with the `server` socket by the register call.
-If we receive
+register call.
+If we receive another token we panic because that would be very,
-another token we panic because that would be very, very weird since we haven't
+very weird since we haven't registered any other tokens.
+When there are many
-registered any other tokens.
-When there are many sockets, handlers get more
+sockets, handlers get more involved.
+We will cover handling more than one
-involved.
-We will cover handling more than one sockets later in the guide.
+socket later in the guide.

 The event loop will also pass a reference to itself allowing us to register
 additional sockets.
 This becomes important when we're accepting multiple